 B2: Advanced: Conversation and Grammar Classes B2; Perfect your French B2+,Workshops.

 C1: Bilingual: Perfect French B2+, Workshops.

 Choose your Group Class here.

-Check the schedule of our French Adult Classes in Washington DC or in Alexandria.
+Check the schedule of our French Adult Classes online, or in Washington DC or in Alexandria.

 For children, we offer classes for English speakers (beginners to elementary), and bilingual children/ French speakers from 18 months to 15 years old.